pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 * Time to contribute.
 * Skills to contribute.
 * Confidence in skills / fear of contributing the wrong thing.
 * Privilege: This is a loaded one.
-Open Source can't be diverse if it requires privilege to participate.
+Open Source can't be diverse if it requires privilege. to participate.

 And last but not least: